zack6243/Elk-Stack-Project/README.md

 ![image](https://user-images.githubusercontent.com/83610301/146652133-d72287d4-bbec-460b-854c-9f4199c5f111.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above or , alternatively, select files may be used to install only certain pieces of it, such as Filebeat.
+Ex:

   ![Filebeat-Playbook.yml](https://github.com/zack6243/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml)